Photo gallery

 Fagus sylvatica Pendula, known as Weeping Beech, makes a majestic specimen tree ideal for parkland and very large gardens.

-Fagus sylvatica Pendula thrives on most free-draining soils away but not in view of the coast.
+Fagus sylvatica Pendula thrives on most free-draining soils away from but not in the view of the coast.

 Why do some trees hold onto their dead leaves?